SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 ]
 ```

-Now you can list all target associated with this Service Monitor.
-Built URL using the following template:
-`http://localhost:9090/jobs/<HTML encoded service monitor name>/targets`.
+Now, you can list all target associated with this Service Monitor.
+Built URL using the following template: `http://localhost:9090/jobs/<HTML encoded service monitor name>/targets`.

 Let's assume that you are looking for `serviceMonitor/sumologic/receiver-mock/0`.
-In that case you need to check the following endpoint:
+In that case, you need to check the following endpoint:
 `http://localhost:9090/jobs/serviceMonitor%2Fsumologic%2Fcollection-sumologic-otelcol-logs%2F0/targets`

 ```sh